 Chairs have an important role to play in maintaining a civil and professional space for all participants.
 Please review the Annual Meeting Policies for important guidance about appropriate behavior and, under “social media,” consent and professional tone.

-We have compiled instructions for using Zoom and participating in a hybrid session.
+We have compiled instructions for using Zoom and participating in a virtual or hybrid session.
 Please familiarize yourself with these items prior to your sessions, so you can advise panelists and participants who need help:

 - Guidelines for Accessible Virtual Presentations